 As of the report date, IBM has begun operations in its temporary facility.
-Construction of IBM's permanent facility is on target.
+Construction of IBM's permanent facility is on target to be completed by June 30, 2017.
 The company's most recent obligation was to produce 50 jobs for the 12-month period ending March 31, 2016.
 IBM generated 67 jobs during this period, exceeding the performance requirement.
 IBM's next obligation is to produce 100 jobs for the 12-month period ending March 31, 2017.